RobertTalbert/functionsandmodels/planning/124-learning-objectives.md

 ### 3.3 The special number $e$

+- State the value of $e$ to five decimal places.
+- Given an exponential function with base $b$, rewrite it as an exponential function with base $e$.
+- Solve equations involving exponential functions with base $e$ using graphical techniques.

 ### 3.4 What a logarithm is

+- State the definition of the *base-10 logarithm of $y$*.
+- Compute values of the base-10 logarithm for various powers of 10.
+- Solve equations involving exponential functions with base 10 and the base-10 logarithm.
+- State the definition of the *natural logarithm of $y$*.
+- Solve equations involving exponential functions with base $e$ and the natural logarithm.

 ### 3.5 Properties and applications of logarithms

+- State the properties that govern logarithms of products and quotients.
+- State the property that governs logarithms of exponential expressions.
+- Explain why the properties of logarithms for products, quotients, and exponentials work.
+- Solve equations involving exponential functions (of any base) and logarithms.
+- State the properties of the graph of $y = \ln (x)$.

 ### 3.6 Modeling temperature and population

+- Construct a model of a cooling object's temperature using Newton's Law of Cooling and the algebraic properties of logarithms.
+- Construct a *logistic model* of population growth for a given population.

 ## Chapter 4: Trigonometry

 ### 4.1 Right triangles

+- State what it means for two triangles to be *similar*, and what we can say about the angles of similar triangles.
+- State a definition of the sine of an angle in terms of the ratios of sides of a right triangle.
+- State a definition of the cosine of an angle in terms of the ratios of sides of a right triangle.
+- Given partial information about a right triangle, determine as many of the remaining side and angle values as possible.

 ### 4.2 The tangent function

+- State the definition of the *tangent* of an angle.
+- State the values of the tangent function at each of the 16 special angle values on the unit circle.
+- State the "Properties of the tangent function".
+- Apply the tangent function to determine information about situations involving right triangles.

 ### 4.3 Inverses of trigonometric functions

+- State the definition of the *arccosine* function, including its domain.
+- State the "Properties of the arccosine function".
+- Determine the values of the arccosine function for values of the input that correspond to special angle values on the unit circle.
+- State the definition of the *arcsine* function, including its domain.
+- Determine the values of the arcsine function for values of the input that correspond to special angle values on the unit circle.
+- State the definition of the *arctangent* function, including its domain.
+- Determine the values of the arctangent function for values of the input that correspond to special angle values on the unit circle.

 ### 4.4 Finding angles

+- Given a right triangle with two side lengths known, determine exact and approximate values for all of the remaining angles and the remaining side.
+- Apply inverse trigonometric functions to find angles in applied contexts.

 ### 4.5 Other trigonometric functions and identities

+- State the definitions of the *secant*, *cosecant*, and *cotangent* functions.
+- Given the value of one trigonometric function at an angle, determine the values of the other five trigonometric functions at that angle.
+- State the properties of the secant, cosecant, and cotangent functions.
+- State the *Sum of Angles* and the *Double Angle* formulas for sine and cosine.

 ## Chapter 5: Polynomial and Rational Functions

 ### 5.1 Infinity, limits, and power functions

+- State the meaning of the notation: $\displaystyle{\lim_{t \to \infty} f(t) = L}$ and $\displaystyle{\lim_{t \to \infty} f(t) = \infty}$
+- Determine the limits of various functions as the input increases or decreases without bound.
+- State the definition of a *power* function.
+- Find the limits of a power function as the input increases or decreases without bound.

 ### 5.2 Polynomials

+- State the definition of a polynomial function.
+- State the *degree*, *coefficients*, and *terms* (especially, the *constant term*) of a polynomial function.
+- State the definition of a *zero* of a polynomial function.
+- Identify the *turning points* on the graph of a polynomial function.
+- Describe the long-term behavior of a polynomial function and the relation of that behavior to the degree of the polynomial.
+- Determine the *multiplicity* of a zero of a polynomial.

 ### 5.3 Modeling with polynomial functions

+- Construct a model of a realistic quantitative relationship using a polynomial function.
+- Given a set of data points, use a computer tool to construct a *polynomial regression* for the data.

 ### 5.4 Rational functions

+- State the definition of a *rational* function.
+- Determine the long-term behavior of a rational function and relate that behavior to the degrees of the numerator and denominator.
+- State the domain of a rational function.
+- Construct a model of a realistic quantitative relationship using a rational function.

 ### 5.5 Key features of rational functions

+- Determine where a rational function has a zero, a vertical asymptote, or a hole.
+- Given information about a rational function (asymptotes, holes, zeros, etc.) construct a formula for the function.

 ---